Continuum of Care (CoC) Plan

 About the City CoC Plan

 A Continuum of Care (CoC) is a community’s plan to organize and deliver housing and services to meet the specific needs of people who are homeless as they move to stable housing and maximum self-sufficiency.

 Through interagency coordination and collaboration, the CoC provides homeless people with effective services and helps them obtain affordable housing.
 The CoC serves in an advisory capacity to the Division of Homeless Services of the Department of Human Services of the City of St. Louis.

 General meetings are held at least six times per year.
 The Board of Directors meets at least six times per year as well with meetings alternating months with the General meetings.
-The Board is made up of the Chair, Vice-Chair, Secretary, the six Committee Chairs, and five At-Large Members (representatives of organizations that do not deal directly with homelessness).
+The Board is made up of the Chair, Vice-Chair, Secretary, the eight Committee Chairs, and five At-Large Members (representatives of organizations that do not deal directly with homelessness).